Blog

 Written by Joshua Moynehan | Jul 15, 2024 2:40:24 PM

-Gone are the days of Teams being bundled in with standard Microsoft license packages, so its more important than ever to know exactly what you need as a business to get calling in Teams.
+Long gone are the days of Teams being bundled in with standard Microsoft license packages, so its now more important than ever to know exactly what you need as a business to get calling in Teams.
 It's true, there is now yet another layer of licensing needed to use Teams to call external numbers via a PSTN breakout, but the level of additional licenses that you'll need still depends on your requirements and is often at the centre of the first questions asked when businesses start to look at Teams voice.
-In this article we will be giving an in-depth look at what Microsoft licensing there is out there, what it covers and what you may need to get using Teams Phone to make calls.
+In this article we will be giving an in-depth look at what Microsoft licensing is out there, what it covers and what you may need to get using Teams Phone to make calls.

 Microsoft 365 licensing explained